Trade remedies in Vietnam

 4. According to the determination of the investigating authority, the Minister of Industry and Trade shall issue a decision on preventing the evasion of trade remedies applied to products or parts of products imported from relevant countries under consideration.

-- Joint Stock Company In Viet Nam
+- Adoption In Viet Nam